Basis-Theory/docs/source/includes/api-reference/_proxy.md

 **Permissions**

-At least one of the following permissions is required:
+Depending on the type of data you need to forward to a third party, at least one of the following permissions is required:

 <p class="scopes">
-  <span class="scope">token:use</span>
+  <span class="scope">bank:use</span>
   <span class="scope">card:use</span>
-  <span class="scope">bank:use</span>
+  <span class="scope">token:use</span>
 </p>

 **Configuration**

-Proxy requests require a `BT-PROXY-URL` header to be included.
-The value of this header defines the destination url to which the request will be proxied.
+Proxy requests require a `BT-PROXY-URL` request header to be set.
+The value of the `BT-PROXY-URL` header defines the base URL to which the request will be proxied.
-We require that the destination url uses HTTPS with >= TLSv1.2 on port 443.
-The url must specify the url using DNS - direct IP addresses are not supported.
+The `BT-PROXY-URL` request header must use HTTPS with DNS as the host.
+Destinations must use HTTPS >= TLSv1.2 over port 443.

-The `BT-PROXY-URL` header and the `/proxy` endpoint both support urls that include routes or query string parameters and these values will be included in the proxied request.
+The `BT-PROXY-URL` request header will serve as the base URL for the proxied request.
+Any path and/or query parameters under `/proxy/**` will be appended to the base URL before forwarding the request.

 For example, sending a proxy request to `https://api.basistheory.com/proxy/foo/bar?param=value` and including the header `BT-PROXY-URL=https://example.com/api` will result in the request being forwarded to `https://example.com/api/foo/bar?param=value`.

 **Detokenization**

-Detokenization is the process of exchanging a non-sensitive token for the senstitive data that token represents.
-The Basis Theory Proxy will attempt to detokenize certain interpolation patterns in the request body before sending the request to the downstream destination.
+The Basis Theory Proxy will attempt to detokenize certain interpolation patterns and inject the raw token data in the request body before sending the request to the downstream destination.

 The proxy will substitute any patterns of the form `{{tokenId}}` within the request with the raw token data represented by that `tokenId`.
-For example, given a token of the form:
+For example, given a token:

 <div class="center-column"></div>
 ```json